Langjökull Ice Cave Tunnel and the Beautiful Whale Fjord in West-Iceland

 The excavation of the ice cave tunnel took 14 months and 5,500 m3 of ice was removed!
 4-8 people worked in the tunnel every day of the week during this time, so one can see that this was a massive accomplishment.

-In one spot the tunnel was so narrow that I could reach both sides with stretched out hands!
-Behind me on the photo there is a hole in the ice tunnel where we could look inside the glacier outside of the tunnel.
+In one spot the tunnel was so narrow that I could reach both sides with stretched-out hands!
+Behind me in the photo, there is a hole in the ice tunnel where we could look inside the glacier outside of the tunnel.